-The Company entered into employment contracts with senior management.
-The Company is committed to pay \$250,000 per annum with respect to these contracts.
-These contracts contain clauses requiring additional payments of up to \$250,000 to be made upon the occurrence of certain events such as change of control.
-As a triggering event has not taken place, the contingent payments have not been reflected in the financial statements.
+The Company entered into employment agreement with it senior executive which contain clauses requiring additional payments to be made upon the occurrence of certain events such as change of control, as well as termination commitment of USD\$250,000.
+As the triggering event has not occurred, the contingent payment has not been provided for in these financial statements

-19. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENT